audiomuze/tagminder/README.md

 ## When to Adjust It

-*For completeness, you might want to add a "When to Adjust It" section for workers similar to your chunk-size guide, covering scenarios like:*
-- HDD vs SSD systems
-- Multi-drive configurations
-- RAM constraints
-- Shared/VPS environments

-## When to Adjust It

 | Scenario               | Recommended `--workers` | Reason |
 |------------------------|------------------------|--------|
 | Multi-drive (HDDs)     | 8                      | Avoids I/O contention (HDDs hate parallel seeks) |